- Our EPIC vision

 - Child Protection

 - Annual Performance Data

 Special Education Needs and Disabilities

 A fundamental principle of all GLA schools is a passionate belief that all of our children should be able to reach their full potential, regardless of their circumstances, race, gender or ability.

 Springbank Primary Academy is a fully inclusive school, with a team of staff recruited to support all children to reduce barriers to learning.

 At Springbank, we pride ourselves on our ability to offer, and successfully deliver, a full curriculum that is inclusive to all children, irrespective of need.
 The school is very proud of inclusive approach and what all staff are able to provide to all children.

-Mrs Wale works very closely with all of the teaching staff and, as a result, is able to support children with a wide range of academic, physical and social needs.
+Mrs Philips works very closely with all of the teaching staff and, as a result, is able to support children with a wide range of academic, physical and social needs.
 We carefully plan support and interventions for all groups of children which are regularly reviewed.
 This may be in the form of classroom based support or withdrawn support, often in small group or one-to-one sessions using resources from within the school and from the support services within the County.